Joselete77/Joselete77/README.md

 </p>

 ### Hey! 👋
-I'm Jose Angel, a 18 computer engineering student and here I will upload my computer projects at the university.
+I'm Jose Angel, a 21 years old computer engineering student and here I will upload my computer projects at the university.
 I will also upload other projects that I do on my own.

 ### Learning 👨‍💻